-At that time, I didn’t know much about credit cards, so I went with Bank of America’s card simply because I had a checking account with them.
-A decade later, I make a living advising others on credit cards and still have the Customized Cash Rewards card in my wallet.
+At that time, I didn’t know much about credit cards, so I went with one of Bank of America’s cards simply because I had a checking account with them.
+A decade later, I make a living advising others on credit cards and I still have the Customized Cash Rewards card in my wallet.
 And you know what?
 It’s still one of the cards I reach for most often.
 Here’s why.

-Unlike some cards, which only offer high cash back percentages for specified, rotating categories every quarter, the Customized Cash Rewards card doesn’t come with gimmicks.
+Unlike some cash back cards that offer high cash back percentages only for specific rotating categories every quarter, the Customized Cash Rewards card doesn’t come with gimmicks.
 I’m always rewarded for purchases that I make, rather than for very specific spending categories that are useless to me.

 My cash back hack

 I’m a sucker for a discount and never make a purchase without looking for coupons.
 I like to think of my 3 percent cash back as a further discount on top of whatever I’m already saving.
-Sometimes I’ll even buy things online instead of buying them in-store so that the transaction counts as online shopping.
+Sometimes I’ll even buy things online instead of in the store so that the transaction counts as online shopping.

 For example, when I had to buy a new MacBook last year, I went to my local Apple Store to compare my options.
-After I had chosen a laptop, I purchased it online with my Customized Cash Rewards card set to the online shopping rewards category and received 3 percent back, which I wouldn’t have been able to get had I made the purchase in-store.
-With the cash back, I essentially got a $30 discount on my new laptop.
+After I had chosen a laptop, I purchased it online with my Customized Cash Rewards card set to the online shopping rewards category and received 3 percent back, which I wouldn’t have been able to get had I made the purchase in the store.
+With the cash back I received from the purchase, I essentially got a $30 discount on my new laptop.

 I usually have a travel-specific credit card in my wallet, but I canceled it because I’ve been staying put due to the pandemic.
 I didn’t want to pay my travel card’s annual fee if I wasn’t getting my money’s worth in perks.

-When I resume traveling, I probably won’t open another travel-specific credit card and will just use my Customize Cash Rewards card—set to earn 3 percent cash back in the travel category—instead.
+When I resume traveling within the U.S., I probably won’t open another travel-specific credit card and will just use my Customized Cash Rewards card—set to earn 3 percent cash back in the travel category—instead.
 Why?
-Most travel cards have annual fees.
-This one does not.
+Most travel cards have annual fees and the Customized Cash Rewards card does not.
 That’ll save me about $100 that I can put towards a vacation.

-For travel abroad, my strategy is to use my Customize Cash Rewards card to book flights and accommodations, and then use my SavorOne card for on-the-ground purchases to avoid Bank of America’s 3 percent foreign transaction fee.
+For traveling abroad, however, my strategy is to use my Customized Cash Rewards card to book flights and accommodations, and then use my SavorOne card for on-the-ground purchases to avoid Bank of America’s 3 percent foreign transaction fee.

-The Bank of America Customized Cash Rewards credit card has been my go-to for a decade, and will remain a favorite for years to come.
+The Bank of America Customized Cash Rewards credit card has been my go-to for a decade and it will remain a favorite for years to come.